Children In The Courtroom: A New Rite Of Passage.

 There are a number of different ways to get this input.

-I write about this as a rite of passage for many children around the age of 14.
+I write about children in the courtroom as a new rite of passage for many children around the age of 14.
 Many judges will meet with 11 or 12 year olds – indeed in an adoption proceeding, 12 year olds are required to speak with the court about their preferences.

 What this means is that I have visions of skinny 12 year olds slouching outside the courtroom in the hallway staring down at the floor trying to control their emotions.
 Too often one parent or both parents have talked to the child about their preferences and even coached them into stating that they want to live with one parent or the other.
 We hope our judges are able to discern what is coaching from what is genuine feeling (and most of our judges are quite good at this – or I should say, all of our judges seem to be generally good at this).